Slay the Spire 2: How Ascension Works in Early Access

 Affiliate links · As an Amazon Associate, FinalBoss earns from qualifying purchases.

-Why the A10 cap does not mean the game is “only half as hard”
+Why A10 doesn’t mean the game is only half as hard

-In other words, the ladder is shorter right now, but the floor under your feet is not necessarily easier.
-If you are importing habits from the first game, the biggest mistake is assuming old autopilot rules still carry high Ascension runs.
-Decks that rely on fragile setup, narrow infinite lines, or one explosive boss turn can look fine on paper and then collapse once the stacked penalties start choking your economy and consistency.
+If you are importing habits from the first game, the most expensive mistake is assuming old autopilot still carries high Ascension runs.
+Decks built on fragile setup, narrow infinite lines, or one explosive boss turn can look fine on paper and collapse once the stacked penalties start choking your economy and consistency.

 🎮